heinc1010/BAMixChecker/README.md

 Input
 -----------
-To run MuBaMer, the directory path of bam files with –d option or a list of bam files with –l is required.
+To run BAMixChecker, the directory path of bam files with –d option or a list of bam files with –l is required.
 A pair of sample list or directory information is needed.